Thursday, May 31, 2012

 itchy with the worrying and the cracking free.

 Waiting is a superb novel with lessons that many parents, especially Christian parents need to learn.
-Some of us will face a crisis with a daughter or son and we need to be there for them and with them.
-We need to use our wisdom and our life's experience to help them through the difficult times.
-Young people will make mistakes.
-We need to support them as they learn the hard lessons of life.
+Some parents will face a crisis with a daughter or son and parents need to be there for them and with them.
+Parents need to use their wisdom and life experience to help their children through the difficult times.
+Young people will make mistakes, sometimes mistakes that cannot be easily undone and they will need guidance, forgiveness and love.

 This is a novel that touches on many themes: redemption, loss, guilt, friendship, faith and family.